CharlotteJames/ed-forecast/_sources/index.md

 While the model in its current form can produce forecasts for individual CCGs, if it were to be used at a regional level it would significantly benefit from being re-trained at a lower level of geography (e.g. LSOA) so that the forecasts are tailored to the regional population.

-As the data used is publicly available, when vieving pages with code the notebooks can be run on Google Colab by clicking on the rocket icon.
+As the data used is publicly available, when viewing pages with code the notebooks can be run on Google Colab by clicking on the rocket icon.